SwayamInSync/doubts-exchange/README.md

 - Firebase
 ## Installation

-Use the package manager [npm](https://www.npmjs.com/) to install requirements for blog.
+Use the package manager [npm](https://www.npmjs.com/) to install requirements for doubt-exchange.
 ```bash
 npm install
 ```